Biocentric Nature of Consciousness

 While the perceptual level of consciousness is fundamental and is the source of content integrated at the conceptual level, all other states of consciousness, including feeling and emotion, are integrated with and essentially derived from perceptual and conceptual processes.
 For example, emotions are automated evaluations of conscious content plus an action tendency based on the biological (life relevant) significance of that evaluation: It this fact good or bad for my life?
 Should I approach and embrace it or avoid and defend against it.
 (This theory of emotions as automated cognitive evaluations plus action tendencies was first taught by Magda Arnold in her magnum opus Emotion and Personality.)

-To misidentify the nature of the process of perception is the primary cause of the belief that our perceptions are (or are more or less characterized as) ‘illusions.’
-Once misidentified (misunderstood), our mental processes for forming higher levels of knowledge from perception integration is tainted by subjectivism, self-doubt, and solipsism.
-All of these latter are forms of cognitive pathology, which, unfortunately, has infected much of philosophy.
+The misidentification of the nature of the process of perception and its nature as a power that gives its possessor a direct contact with reality (via its polar powers of exteroception and interoception), is the primary cause of all flavors of idealism.
+The central fallacy of idealism is the false belief that the conscious experience must ‘find its way to external reality.’
+It is the dangerous premise that one can (and epistemologically must) start with consciousness (a form of the primacy of consciousness) and the ‘argue’ back to the external world (reality).
+An example of idealism is the common misidentification among modern philosophers, that our perceptions are (or are more or less characterized as) ‘illusions.’
+Once misidentified (misunderstood), our mental processes for forming higher levels of knowledge from perception integration are tainted by Cartesian dualism, subjectivism, self-doubt, and solipsism.
+All of these latter are forms of cognitive pathology, which, unfortunately, have infected much of philosophy, from Descartes to the present.
 By ‘cognitive pathology’ I mean the failure of consciousness to properly identify the facts of existence.

 Consciousness: the Ontological Perspective